imclab/le-bat/README.md

 2. run the npm install command
 3. copy the file `config_template.json` to a new file `config.json`
 4. fill out the data in the `config.json` file
+5. in your mysql instance (needed), add a database that matches your config.json
+6. run